rajan003/ASIC_Design/README.md

       >>> The Interesting thing is The width of input is 4 bit and output is 5 bit
       >>> there is no handshake i.e No ready either at input or Output.

+Solution: i have implemented using 2 approaches in system verilog.
+Solution-1: Here , im going with most linient approach by taking a 20 bit buffer and 2 pointers wr 7 rd.
+Solution-2: Here, a more efficient and optimised solution is presented.